 Can Psychology Prove Humans Have Souls?

 How do you define the soul--theologically, psychologically, astrologically, psychically, philosophically, or biologically?
-Most epistemological paradigms over the last 3000 years have tried to define the soul in a way that serves the questions their asking.
+Most epistemological paradigms over the last 3,000 years have tried to define the soul in a way that serves the questions they're asking.
 Therefore, for our purposes I will use theology and early philosophy for a majority of the definition, as well as a bit of Jungian psychology.
-I believe this will stay true to the "essence" of the question.
+This will stay true to the "essence" of the question.

-At its most basic definition the soul is the immaterial part of the human person--the part that exists non-dependent on the physicality of the person.
-Going deeper we find that the soul is "that which gives life to the body".
-So, while the soul is not subsistant on the body, the body IS dependent on the soul for life.
+At its most basic definition the soul is the immaterial part of the human person--the part that exists without dependence on the physicality of the person.
+Going deeper, we find that the soul is "that which gives life to the body".
+So, while the soul is not subsistant on the body, the body is dependent on the soul for life.
 Thus, while the body dies the soul is usually thought to be immortal.
 The soul is also the seat of intellect and reason.
-Finally, at its most complicated, the soul is defined as the "essence" of the human person--it is what makes us human (especially when combined with each individual body).
+Finally, at its most complicated, the soul is defined as the "essence" of the human person--it is that which makes us human (especially when combined with each individual body).

-Modern psychologists, especially those who are more materialistic, hardly acknowledge the existence of a soul, and most who do regard it merely as the manifestation of our feelings and desires.
+Modern academic psychologists, especially those who are more materialistic, hardly acknowledge the existence of a soul.
+Most who do regard it merely as the manifestation of our feelings and desires.
 The neo-freudian and Humanist Carl Jung is perhaps the most "soul oriented" psychologist of our time, believing that the soul is the seat of the "I" or the ego and that some part of our intellect and being does survive after death, even if just in an archetypical "mass union of souls" type of way.
 For most psychologists the study of the soul is best left to philosophers and theologians.